rorymalone84/painanalysisapp/README.md

 ## ToDo

-I want to add some kind of doctor consultancy or appointment system
+I plan on adding some kind of doctor consultancy or appointment system

-## Bugs

-On first login attempt, an inertia error message indicates a response is expected.
-This is a small glitch thats being worked on and is bypassed with a 2nd login attempt.

-## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).